vectordotdev/vector/website/blog/2019-11-25-unit-testing-vector-config-files.md

 tags: ["type: announcement", "domain: config"]
 ---

-Today we're excited to announce support for unit testing your configuration files!
-This feature allows you to inline tests directly within your Vector configuration file.
+Today we're excited to announce beta support for unit testing Vector configurations, allowing you to define tests directly within your Vector configuration file.
 These tests are used to assert the output from topologies of [transform][docs.transforms] components given certain input events, ensuring that your configuration behavior does not regress; a very powerful feature for